Fidget Toys for ADHD

 There certainly is no shortage of people who will roll their eyes at the prospect of a little toy being able to help someone with their ADHD, PTSD or other disorders.
 And of course, for the folks trying to sell fidget spinners, there is no shortage of claims that they can do so.
 You can read this article from Forbes which explains some of the science behind fidget toys and spinners.

 For me, this meets my criteria of “worth a try.”
 Fidget toys are inexpensive and harmless.
 Nothing detrimental can happen to your child from using a fidget spinner.
+It might even be a stress relieving accommodation.
 So why not give it a try?
+Wouldn’t your IEP team rather have the child spinning a fidget toy in his lap instead of incessant skin picking?
+It might be a great replacement activity.

 Spring standardized testing season is upon us, so now is the perfect time to see if it works for you.